Ewa Wiśnierska

-Ewa Wiśnierska, née Cieślewicz (born 23 December 1971, Nysa, Poland), is a German paraglider, a member of the German national paragliding team, who won the Paragliding World Cup on several occasions.
-She is mostly known for having survived extreme cold, lightning and lack of oxygen during an ascent to almost 10000 m inside a cumulonimbus cloud.
+Ewa Wiśnierska, née Cieślewicz (born 23 December 1971, Nysa, Poland), is a Polish paraglider, a member of the German national paragliding team, who won the Paragliding World Cup on several occasions.
+In 2007, she survived extreme cold, lightning and lack of oxygen during an ascent to almost 10000 m inside a cumulonimbus cloud.

 Wiśnierska lives in Aschau im Chiemgau, Bavaria, where she teaches paragliding and runs a company which offers courses in personal development.

 Accident

-On 14 February 2007, in spite of weather reports heralding the presence of violent thunderstorms, Wiśnierska decided to try to fly in order to train for the 2007 paragliding world championship near Manilla, New South Wales, Australia.
+On 14 February 2007, in spite of a forecast of violent thunderstorms, Wiśnierska decided to try to fly in order to train for the 2007 World Paragliding Championships near Manilla, New South Wales, Australia.
 She was sucked into the ascending current of a cumulonimbus cloud, a cloud responsible for large and heavy rains, usually with hail inside and extremely low temperatures.
-Unable to get out, she was lifted to an altitude of 10054 m, according to her GPS.
-The GPS variometer also tracked vertical speeds of up to +20 m/s (77 km/h).
-She landed 3.5 hours later about 60 km north of her starting position.
+Unable to get out, she was lifted to an altitude of 10054 m, according to her global positioning system (GPS) data.
+The GPS variometer also tracked vertical speeds of up to 21 m/s (77 km/h).
+She landed more than three hours later about 60 km north of her starting position.

-In the same weather event, the Chinese paraglider He Zhongpin was killed by a lightning strike, at 42 years old.
+In the same weather event, 42-year-old Chinese paraglider He Zhongpin was killed by a lightning strike.